Occupational Employment and Wages in Hickory-Lenoir-Morganton, May 2013

-Workers in the Hickory-Lenoir-Morganton Metropolitan Statistical Area had an average (mean) hourly wage of $17.42 in May 2012, about 21 percent below the nationwide average of $22.01, according to the U.S. Bureau of Labor Statistics.
-Regional Commissioner Janet S. Rankin noted that, after testing for statistical significance, twenty-one groups had significantly lower wages than their respective national averages, including construction and extraction; education, training, and library; and sales and related.
+Workers in the Hickory-Lenoir-Morganton Metropolitan Statistical Area had an average (mean) hourly wage of $17.63 in May 2013, 21 percent below the nationwide average of $22.33, according to the U.S. Bureau of Labor Statistics.
+Regional Commissioner Janet S. Rankin noted that, after testing for statistical significance, wages in the local area were significantly lower than their respective national averages in 21 of the 22 major occupational groups, including education, training, and library; construction and extraction; and sales and related.

-When compared to the nationwide distribution, local employment was more highly concentrated in 5 of the 22 occupational groups, including production, transportation and material moving, and healthcare support.
-Conversely, 15 groups had employment shares significantly below their national representation, including office and administrative support, management, and food preparation and serving related.
+When compared to the nationwide distribution, local employment was more highly concentrated in 5 of the 22 occupational groups, including production, transportation and material moving, and healthcare practitioners and technical.
+Conversely, 15 groups had employment shares significantly below their national representation, including office and administrative support, business and financial operations, and management.
 (See table A and box note at end of release.)

-With employment of 3,340, team assemblers was the largest occupation within the production group, followed by upholsterers (2,380) and sewing machine operators (1,950).
-Among the higher paying jobs were first-line supervisors of production and operating workers and upholsterers, with mean hourly wages of $23.31 and $18.81, respectively.
-At the lower end of the wage scale were team assemblers ($12.53) and production workers helpers ($12.96).
-(Detailed occupational data for production are presented in table 1; for a complete listing of detailed occupations available go to www.bls.gov/oes/2012/may/oes_25860.htm.)
+With employment of 4,180, team assemblers was the largest occupation within the production group, followed by upholsterers (2,590) and sewing machine operators (1,900).
+Among the higher paying jobs were first-line supervisors of production and operating workers, and upholsterers, with mean hourly wages of $23.93 and $18.34, respectively.
+At the lower end of the wage scale were team assemblers ($12.51) and production workers helpers ($12.78).
+(Detailed occupational data for production are presented in table 1; for a complete listing of detailed occupations available go to www.bls.gov/oes/current/oes_25860.htm.)

 |Major occupational group||Percent of total employment||Mean hourly wage|